RebeccaGonyon/refactored-telegram/README.md

 -Creat repositories
 -Work with Git and GitHub locally
 -Create and work with issues
--Creat a wiki and GitHub page
+-Create a wiki and GitHub page